lsst-dm/dm_dev_guide/git/git-lfs.rst

 *Just use the repo as you normally would any other Git repo.*
 All of the regular Git commands just work, whether you are working with LFS-managed files or not.

-There are two caveats for working with LFS: HTTPS is always used, and Git LFS must be told to track new binary file types.
+There are three caveats for working with LFS: HTTPS is always used, Git LFS must be told to track new binary file types, and you usually need enough memory to hold the largest file.

 First, DM's LFS implementation mandates the HTTPS transport protocol.
 Developers used to working with `ssh-agent <http://www.openbsd.org/cgi-bin/man.cgi?query=ssh-agent&sektion=1>`_ for passwordless GitHub interaction should use a :ref:`Git credential helper <git-credential-helper>`, and follow the :ref:`directions above <git-lfs-auth>` for configuring their credentials.